EXCervantes/book-search-engine/README.md

 ## Description

-This application uses the Google Books API along with GraphQL API built with the Apollo Server to allow user to save book searches to the back end.
+This application uses the Google Books API along with GraphQL API built with the Apollo Server to allow users to save book searches to the back end.
 Originally built using a RESTful API paradigm this project has been refactored using a GraphQL API in the MERN structure.

 The application uses [Express.js](https://expressjs.com/) for handling the server, the [Mongoose](https://mongoosejs.com/) for interaction with [MongoDB](https://www.mongodb.com/docs/atlas/), [Apollo Client](https://www.apollographql.com/docs/react/) to manage data in [GraphQL](https://graphql.org/), and [React.js](https://react.dev/) to build the application on the front end.
 The [Node language manager](https://expressjs.com/) uses those packages to build and run the application.